michaelrsweet/htmldoc/branches/branch-1.8/README.txt

     ****                                                                    ****
     ****************************************************************************

-    HTMLDOC is copyright 1997-2014 by Michael R Sweet and is provided under the terms of version 2 of the GNU General Public License with an exception that allows distribution of binaries that are linked against OpenSSL.
+    HTMLDOC is copyright 1997-2016 by Michael R Sweet and is provided under the terms of version 2 of the GNU General Public License.
 See the LEGAL STUFF section below for details.

     Documentation for HTMLDOC is available in the "doc" subdirectory and is generated from HTML "source" files into HTML, PostScript, and PDF using